slackapi/deno-slack-builder/README.md

 # deno-slack-builder

+⚠️ This repository is now archived.
+It has been superseded by https://github.com/slackapi-deno-slack-hooks.

 Library for building a Run on Slack Deno project.
 The artifacts produced from this library are what can be deployed as a Run on Slack project.

 ## Requirements